 When you track down a film or TV show that you have rights to watch on multiple services, Google TV gives you the choice of service and will even default to the cheapest or free option where possible, rather than trying to sell you the version from Google’s own catalogue.

 The UI on the Amazon Fire TV Stick 4K is still perfectly intuitive and easy to navigate; you won't struggle in the slightest to find the apps or shows you need.
-Once the upgraded version of the Fire TV OS arrives, it should also deliver something similar on the recommendations front to the Chromecast.
-However, until that turns up, Google wins here.
+But Google has the edge in the all-important recommendations section.

 Apps are, of course, key to this particular face-off.
 For many, the purchase of a low-cost media streamer such as these is purely for access to those services that their TV can't manage.